jmccormac01/DONUTS_ACP/README.md

 If not running in daemon mode, the installation and basic set up is now complete.

-# Calibrating Donuts on sky

-Explain the calibration process

-# Operation of Donuts

-Insert the notes from SPECULOOS here

 ## A note on reference images

 Reference images are critical to the successful operation of Donuts.
 The goal of the reference image is to provide long-term super-stable tracking performance.
 If the anything on the telescope changes, such as the camera is removed and reinstalled, the previous reference images become invalid and need disabling.

 The ```stopcurrentrefimage.py``` script can be used to disable the reference image of a given field.
 Donuts will then spot there is no valid reference image and aquire a new one during the next night.

+# Calibrating Donuts on sky

+The ```pulseGuiding``` command must be calibrate before Donuts can convert pixel offsets to on-sky movments.
+The ```calibrate_pulse_guide.py``` script automatically determines the scale and orientation of the camera.
+To calibrate pulseguide:

+   1. Manually point the telescope to LST+1h in RA and 0deg in Dec and make the telescope track this position.
+   1. In an Anaconda terminal go to the ```DONUTS_ACP folder``` and run the command:
+      1. *python calibrate_pulse_guide.py TELESCOPE_NAME --analyse*
+      1. This will take a series of images nudging the telescope up/down/left/right and measuring the offsets.
+      1. The pattern is repeated 10 times and the results are returned at the end.
+   1. Add the scales and directions from ```calibrate_pulse_guide.py``` to the instrument configuration file under the parameters ```PIX2TIME``` and ```DIRECTIONS```.

+If a camera is removed, rotated or the telescope is modified in any way requiring a new pointing model, then the ```pulseGuide``` command should be recalibrated using the steps above

+# Operation of Donuts

+Insert the notes from SPECULOOS here

 ## Schematic